Bitcoin Enters a New Era and Hits an All Time High of $3400

 Celebrities are getting involved with bitcoin as the decentralized currency becomes more popular.
 Now the actress Gwyneth Paltrow has joined the bitcoin-based startup Abra as an advisor.
 Bill Barhydt hosted an episode of Apple’s “Planet of the Apps” which showcased Paltrow getting involved within the cryptocurrency space.
 Barhydt says that having Paltrow help has been really successful. “[Gwyneth Paltrow] has been a huge value add,”the show’s host detailed.
 “She’s opened up her network to us, given us valuable business advice,” adding that she also shared “her insights on running a consumer business with hundreds of thousands of paying customers.”

 Overall the entire week in bitcoin-land has been exciting and very much like being on the set of Michael Jackson’s Thriller video.
-The network has never experienced a blockchain split like this before and many wonder if Bitcoin Cash will survive.
+The network has never experienced a blockchain split like this before and many wonders if Bitcoin Cash will survive.
 The closest memory we have to the fork event is when Ethereum split into two, and Ethereum Classic formed.
 Further, the price of bitcoin is higher than ever before and has gone up 100X in value since 2011.